 I began working with encaustic medium around 2018 and since have created and sold dozens of original works.
 I love that it reaches multiple senses: sight, smell, and touch.
-As you can see, my subject matter varies, but it usually has a connection to nature in some way.
-I grew up in rural northeast Ohio, where my entertainment often included walks in woods and meadows and wading in the pond.
-When I take the time to look closely at a bird or photograph a tree line, it takes me back to that time of curiosity and wonderment.
+As you can see, my subject matter varies, but it typically has a reverence for nature and wildlife.

 Suncaustics and Cyanotype Prints

 I discovered how easy and fun it was to create cyanotypes in early 2021.
 They are made by adding light sensitive chemicals to paper then layering negatives or found objects and materials on top.
 This create images on the paper when it is exposed to the sun.
 Since they are all on high quality watercolor paper, I naturally tried to cover some with wax and loved the results.
 Sometimes I’ll add pastel or alcohol ink pigments on top of the encaustic medium for even more drama.
 I came up with the term “Suncaustic” since they blend two of my favorite media.